mvneerven/xo/md/exo/getting-started.md

-# Getting started with ExoForm
+# Getting started with XO form

 ## Basic HTML

-Let's start by simply showing a complete HTML page that runs an ExoForm schema.
+Let's start by simply showing a complete HTML page that runs an XO form schema.
 In this case, we simply use the CDN references for XO (CSS & JS):

 *[Test this HTML](/base.html)*